 - 1) Impair the Usefulness of the Project Determination.
 The review team will determine if the proposed alteration would limit the ability of the USACE project to function as authorized, or would compromise or change any authorized project conditions, purposes or outputs.
 In order for an alteration to be approved, the requester must demonstrate that the alteration does not impair the usefulness of the federally authorized project. - 2) Injurious to the Public Interest Determination.
 Proposed alterations will be reviewed to determine the probable impacts, including cumulative impacts, on the public interest.
 Factors that may be relevant to the public interest evaluation depend upon the type of USACE project being altered and the nature of the proposed alteration and may include, but are not limited to, such things as conservation, economic development, historic properties, cultural resources, environmental impacts, water supply, water quality, flood hazards, floodplains, residual risk, induced damages, navigation, shore erosion or accretion, and recreation.
 This evaluation will consider information received from the interested parties, including tribes, agencies, and the public.
 The benefits that reasonably may be expected to accrue from the proposal must be compared against its reasonably foreseeable detriments.
-The decision whether to approve an alteration will be determined by the consideration of whether benefits are commensurate with risks and by the net impact of the alteration on the public interest using the public interest factors.

-3) Environmental Compliance.
-A decision on a Section 408 request is a federal action, and therefore subject to the National Environmental Policy Act (NEPA) and other environmental compliance requirements.
+The decision whether to approve an alteration will be determined by the consideration of whether benefits are commensurate with risks and by the net impact of the alteration on the public interest using the public interest factors. - 3) Environmental Compliance.
+A decision on a Section 408 request is a federal action, and therefore subject to the National Environmental Policy Act (NEPA), National Historic Preservation Act (NHPA), and other environmental compliance requirements.
 While USACE is responsible for ensuring environmental compliance, the requester is responsible for providing all information that the Sacramento District identifies as necessary to satisfy all applicable federal laws, executive orders, regulations, policies, and procedures.
-NEPA and other analysis completed to comply with other environmental statutes (e.g. Endangered Species Act) should be commensurate with the scale and potential effects of the activity that would alter the USACE project.
+NEPA, NHPA, and other analysis completed to comply with other environmental statutes (e.g. Endangered Species Act) should be commensurate with the scale and potential effects of the activity that would alter the USACE project.
 The Sacramento District will work with the requester to determine the requirements, which will be scaled to the likely impacts of the proposed alteration and should convey the relevant considerations and impacts in a concise and effective manner.

-PUBLIC INVOLVEMENT: The purpose of this notice is to solicit comments from the public; federal, state, and local agencies and officials; tribes; and other interested parties regarding the Caltrans Butte County Bridge Replacement Little Chico Creek, a proposed alteration to an existing federally authorized project.
+PUBLIC INVOLVEMENT: The purpose of this notice is to solicit comments from the public; federal, state, and local agencies and officials; tribes; and other interested parties regarding the Gomes Boat Dock, a proposed alteration to an existing federally authorized project.
+This includes input into whether the SRFCP and Unit 104 levee merits protection and listing on the National Register of Historic Places.
 Comments received within 30 days of publication of this notice will be used in the evaluation of potential impacts of the proposed action on important resources and in the evaluation of whether the proposed alteration would be injurious to the public interest and/or would impair the usefulness of the authorized project.
 Only the specific activities that have the potential to occupy, use or alter the Sacramento River Flood Control Project will be evaluated.
-Please limit comments to the area of the alteration and those adjacent areas that would be directly or indirectly affected by the alteration to the Sacramento River Flood Control Project.
+Please limit comments to the area of the alteration and those adjacent areas that would be directly or indirectly affected by the alteration to the Gomes Boat Dock.
 Please note that all comment letters received are subject to release to the public through the Freedom of Information Act.

-SUBMITTING COMMENTS: Written comments, referencing Identification Number 19622 must be submitted to the office listed below on or before May 07, 2022.
+SUBMITTING COMMENTS: Written comments, referencing Identification Number 15515-1 must be submitted to the office listed below on or before July 03, 2024.

-Oren M. Ruffcorn, Biologist U.S. Army Corps of Engineers, Sacramento District 1325 J Street, Room 1460 Sacramento, California 95814-2922
+Madeline Huffman, Biologist U.S. Army Corps of Engineers, Sacramento District 1325 J Street, Room 1460 Sacramento, California 95814-2922